codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 Codefresh supports integration with Gerrit, the open-source web-based code review tool for Git repositories.
 By integrating Gerrit in Codefresh, you can create pipelines to [trigger]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/#gerrit-trigger-events) builds and tests whenever a new change is pushed to Git repos hosted in Gerrit, and see the status of builds and tests within Gerrit.

 Gerrit has no explicit concept of pull requests, as in other version control systems, to map trigger event payloads to builds.
 Instead, Gerrit uses `Changes` which serves a similar purpose and functionality as pull requests.

 You can achieve the same functionality in Codefresh with our `CF_PULL_REQUEST` group of environment variables.
-For the exact variables you can map to Gerrit `Changes`, see [System variables]({{site.baseurl}}/docs/pipelines/variables/#system-variables).
+For the exact variables you can map to Gerrit `Changes`, see [System variables]({{site.baseurl}}/docs/pipelines/variables/#system-variables) and also [Gerrit changeId & change message variables]({{site.baseurl}}/docs/pipelines/variables/#gerrit-changeid--change-message-variables).

-### Step 1: Set up access permissions for Codefresh user in Gerrit
+### Step 1: Set up permissions for Codefresh user in Gerrit

 Gerrit has a special **Service Users** access-group for CI systems and other bots.
-We recommend adding your Codefresh user in Gerrit to this group, and setting the required access permissions required for the target repository.
+We recommend adding your Codefresh user in Gerrit to this group, and setting the required permissions.

 1. Create a profile in Gerrit's web interface for your Codefresh user.
 1. Add the user to the predefined Service Users access group: